-Certain exceptions apply in cases of non-military use and non-military endusers, inter alia for sales, exports etc. for humanitarian or medical purposes, software updates or for use as consumer communication devices.
-Furthermore, the competent authorities in the Member States of the EU may, under certain circumstances, grant authorizations, inter alia, in cases of non-military use and non-military end-users if the sale, export etc. is intended for civilian telecommunications networks, for the exclusive use of entities owned by - among other - EU entities or if goods etc. are due under contracts concluded before 26 February 2022.
+Certain exceptions apply in cases of non-military use and non-military endusers, inter alia, for sales, exports etc. for humanitarian or medical purposes, software updates or for use as consumer communication devices.
+Furthermore, the competent authorities in the Member States of the EU may, under certain circumstances, grant authorisations, inter alia, in cases of non-military use and non-military end-users if the sale, export etc. is intended for civilian non-publicly available electronic communications networks which are not the property of an entity that is publicly controlled or with over 50% public ownership, for the exclusive use of entities owned by - among others - EU entities or, where relevant authorisations are requested before 1 May 2022, if goods etc. are due under contracts concluded before 26 February 2022.